obsproject/rfcs/accepted/0017-image-slideshow-redesign.md

     * In `on-demand` mode, it's possible that the worker thread was not able to fetch the next image in time.
       In this case, it is remembered that a transition was supposed to happen and is retried in the next video tick.
 The elapsed time is treated as if the transition was successful.
+* Config update:
+  * To make it easier to handle both modes and also to handle switching modes correctly, all entries are unloaded on config change.
+  * The `file_paths` list is read/built.
+  * The `entries` list is created by iterating over the `file_paths`.
+    * In `preload` mode, the image sources are immediately loaded until the hard-coded memory limit or the end of the `file_paths` is reached, whichever comes first.
+    * In `on-demand` mode, entries for all file paths are created but no image source is loaded yet.
+  * The current item is set to the first entry.

 ## Preload mode

 * Update:
-  * WIP: Reload
-    * If there is an old file list/cache, it is compared to the new file list.
-Old cache entries that do not exist in the new file list are evicted immediately.
-Cache entries for files in the new list are reused.
-    * TBD: How to handle the memory size limit correctly?
-It's easier but way slower to just evict the old cache and completely rebuild it (treating it as a first start case), unless the new list is identical to the old list.
-  * First start:
-    * The file list is traversed and each file is immediately loaded and stored in `entries` list until the memory limit is hit.
-  * The `entries` list is truncated to the number of loaded images.
+  * As explained in the _Main Design_ section, the `entries` list is built by iterating over the `file_paths` and loading each file.
+  * Entries for which the image cannot get loaded are discarded.
+  * Once the memory limit is reached, loading stops.
+Thus, `entries` may be shorter than `file_paths`.
-  * The `entries` list stores all loaded images and does not evict them at runtime.
+  * The `entries` list thus stores all loaded images and does not evict them at runtime in this mode.
 * Current item updates:
   * Changing the current item (advancing to the next, previous or a random item) does not need any special handling.
 The index can be updated directly.